ivangfr/springboot-react-social-login/create-github-oauth2-app.md

 1. Click `Settings`

-1. In the new page, there's a menu on the left.
+1. In the next page, there's a menu on the left.
 Click `Developer settings`

 1. In `Settings / Developer settings` page, click `OAuth Apps`